 Fidelia Fielding (1827-1908)

-Fielding passed on many Mohegan traditions to Gladys Tantaquidgeon.
-From her, Gladys learned the stories of the Makiawisug, or Little People.
-She also gave Gladys a belt once belonging to Martha Uncas.
+Before her death in 1908, Fidelia would pass along many of these traditions to a young Gladys Tantaquidgeon.
+Along with stories of the Makiawisug, Fidelia gave Gladys a belt the once belonged to Martha Uncas.